-Mr. Chung Wai Ping ("Mr. WP Chung"), BBS, MH, JP, aged 61, is an Executive Director and was appointed on 29 December 2005.
-Mr. WP Chung is the chairman and chief executive officer of our Board and one of our founders.
+Mr. Chung Wai Ping ("Mr. WP Chung"), BBS, MH, JP, aged 62, is an Executive Director and was appointed on 29 December 2005.
+Mr. WP Chung is the Chairman of our Board and Chief Executive Officer and one of our founders.
 Mr. WP Chung is primarily responsible for overall corporate strategies, planning and business development.
 Mr. WP Chung established our Group in 1991 and has over 40 years of experience in the Chinese restaurant industry.
 Mr. WP Chung started his career as an apprentice cook of a local restaurant in Hong Kong from 1975 and became the Sous Chef of the Garden Hotel, Guangzhou, China in 1985.
 In 1991, Mr. WP Chung co-founded the first Tao Heung Seafood Hotpot Restaurant in Hong Kong.
 Mr. WP Chung is currently the Emeritus Honorary President of the Chinese Cuisine Management Association, the President of Association of Restaurant Managers and The Honorary Chairman of the China branch of Les Amis d'Escoffier Society Co.
 Mr. WP Chung won the Chief Executive Officer of the year (Hospitality) in 2003 organized by the Asia Pacific Customer Service Consortium, the Top Ten Man of the Time in Catering Industry in Yue-Gang-Ao held by the China Hospitality Association and Innovative entrepreneur of the Year organized by the Junior Chamber International Hong Kong in 2005.
 In 2006, Mr. WP Chung won the Capital Leader of Excellence 2006 organized by the "Capital" Magazine.
 Mr. WP Chung was given the VTC Honorary Fellow Awards and the VTC Honorary Degree of Doctorate in 2011 and 2014, respectively.
 Mr. WP Chung was also awarded a "Medal of Honour" by the HKSAR Government.
 Mr. WP Chung was appointed as Justice of Peace on 30 June 2017.
 Mr. WP Chung was awarded Bronze Bauhinia Star by the HKSARS Government on 9 November 2019.
-Mr. WP Chung is the father of Mr. CF Chung, an Executive Director of the Company.
+Mr. WP Chung is the father of Mr. CF Chung and Mr. Chung Ling Fung, an Executive Director of the Company and Operation Director of the Company.

-Mr. Wong Ka Wing, aged 63, is an Executive Director and was appointed on 1 March 2007.
+Mr. Wong Ka Wing, aged 64, is an Executive Director and was appointed on 1 March 2007.
 Mr. Wong is one of our founders.
-Mr. Wong is primarily responsible for the overall operation of our Dongguan Logistics Centre.
-Mr. Wong has over 25 years of experience in the Chinese restaurant industry.
+Mr. Wong is primarily responsible for the overall operation of our Dongguan food processing and Logistics Centre.
+Mr. Wong has over 30 years of experience in the Chinese restaurant industry.
 Mr. Wong obtained a diploma in production and industry engineering from Hong Kong Polytechnic University.

-Mr. Ho Yuen Wah, aged 59, is an Executive Director and was appointed on 1 March 2007.
-Mr. Ho is the Chief Operation Officer - China and is primarily responsible for management and development of restaurants chain in Mainland China.
-Mr. Ho joined the Group in December 1991 as restaurant manager and was promoted to be the director of business management department in 2003.
+Mr. Ho Yuen Wah, aged 60, is an Executive Director and was appointed on 1 March 2007.
+Mr. Ho is the Chief Operations Officer - China and is primarily responsible for management and development of restaurants chain in Mainland China.
+Mr. Ho joined the Group in December 1991 as restaurant manager and was promoted to be the Director of Business Management department in 2003.
 Mr. Ho has over 30 years of experience in the Chinese restaurant industry.